CodeYourFuture/immersive-go-course/projects/raft-otel/README.md

 ### Part 3: Debugging latency and failures using distributed tracing

-Bendersky's implementation of RAFT allows you to simulate unreliable RPCs.
-Enable this (if you wrote your own implementation then you will need to add this kind of chaos capability as a feature first - for example, adding an environment variable which, if set, will drop some percent of requests completely, and add random latency to others).
+Add an environment variable which, if set, will drop some percentage of the internal RAFT requests (i.e. requests between RAFT servers) completely, and add latency to others.
+You can do this by modifying the `CallRequestVote` and `CallAppendEntries` methods in `server.go`.

 Now, use Honeycomb to observe the dropped RPCs and delays that the simulation injects.
 Did these show up on your board from Part 2?